10th August 2017

 You can’t hire an apprentice to do anything you want.
 They need to be working towards a defined qualification.
 So the first step is finding an apprenticeship framework or standard that’s relevant to the kind of job role you’re looking to cover.

-Once that’s done, you need to find a training organisation who can offer support.
+Once that’s done, you need to find a training provider who can offer support.
 They’ll be responsible for delivering the necessary training for your apprentices to pass their assessments.
-They’ll also help you hire your apprentice by advertising for the role, although usually you’ll be responsible for the actual recruitment through your own normal interview procedures.
+They’ll also help you hire your apprentice by advertising for the role.
+However, you’ll likely still be responsible for the actual recruitment through your own normal interview procedures.

-Once you’ve got your training organisation in place and hired your apprentice, there are a few legal documents that need to be signed, which are covered in more detail below.
+Once you’ve got your training provider in place and hired your apprentice, there are a few legal documents that need to be signed, which are covered in more detail below.

 Getting funding to help cover training costs

 There is an extra cost to consider when you hire an apprentice.
-You need to pay for their training, as well as their salary.
-You pay this to the training organisation direct.
+You need to pay for their training and their salary.
+You pay this to the training provider direct.
 However you can get funding to help with this.
 How much funding you receive depends on whether you pay the apprenticeship levy.

 Any business with a pay bill that exceeds £3 million every year needs to pay the apprenticeship levy.
 This works out at 0.5% of your total pay bill.
 But by paying this, the government will give you funds towards paying for apprenticeship training.